 Read this article to find what dress code you should conform to for the best experience and what you should pack for your trip to Oman.

-Still planning your trip?
+Are you still planning your Oman trip?

 - Check out our 7 days road trip itinerary in Oman, with the best spots to visit.

 - Need to book your car?
 We used RentalCars.com for the cheapest offers in Oman.

 - Want to learn how to travel while earning money online?
-Check our Digital Nomad Guide
+Check our Digital Nomad Guide.

-Background of Oman Dress Code
+Background of the Oman Dress Code

 Oman is a Muslim country in the Middle East, where traditions and values are reflected in the way men and women dress.
-The dress code for both genders is very conservative and might seem a little bewildering at first.
+The dress code for both genders is conservative and might seem a little bewildering at first.

 What is the Oman dress code?